Community Work and School Partnerships

 Pupil Involvement

 In all the activities except for the Thursday Enrichment, pupils from Roedean are heavily involved.
-Staff lead the Thursday sessions, as our students are in lessons.
-A member of the Maths Department also goes to St Mark's every week to work with the G & T pupils to provide stretch and challenge.
+Staff lead the Thursday sessions as our students are in lessons.
+A member of the maths department also goes to St Mark's every week to work with the pupils.

 Frequency

-Thursday Enrichment happens every week throughout the year, and this has been the case for 2 years - it is embedded in Roedean's cycle of partnership work, so is likely to continue indefinitely.
+Thursday Enrichment happens every week throughout the year, and this has been the case for two years - it is embedded in Roedean's cycle of partnership work, so is likely to continue indefinitely.